St Albans (Vic.)

 Educational outcomes in St Albans fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 22.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.5%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.2%).
-Vocational credentials are held by 26.4% of residents aged 15 and above, with advanced diplomas at 10.0% and certificates at 16.4%.
-Educational participation is high, with 33.2% of residents currently enrolled in formal education, including 9.4% in primary, 7.8% in secondary, and 6.6% in tertiary education.
+Vocational credentials are prevalent, with 26.4% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (16.4%).
+Educational participation is high, with 33.2% of residents currently enrolled in formal education, comprising 9.4% in primary, 7.8% in secondary, and 6.6% in tertiary education.

 Educational participation is notably high, with 33.2% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 7.8% in secondary education, and 6.6% pursuing tertiary education.